JoelBranham/Codebreaker/README.md

 ___

 ##Introduction
 Welcome to Codebreaker!
-The code for this project was written for an assignment in a C++ programming course.
+The code for this project was written for a C++ programming course.

 ![alt text](http://i.imgur.com/9WxVzoD.jpg)